4 construction hardhats in single colors sitting side by side; Rockland County Construction Litigation Lawyer concept image

 Construction projects are complex by nature.
 Whether it’s a residential home renovation, a commercial buildout, or a large-scale infrastructure development, the sheer number of moving parts means that disputes can, and often do, arise.
 At 59Law.com, we represent property owners, contractors, subcontractors, developers, and construction professionals across Rockland County who find themselves entangled in legal conflicts stemming from construction projects.
 Contact a knowledgeable and dedicated Rockland County civil litigation lawyer for assistance with your construction dispute today.

-Common Construction Disputes
+Common Construction Disputes Handled by a Rockland County Lawyer

 There are many different types of disputes that can arise before, during, or even after a construction project.
 Some are minor misunderstandings that can be worked out with negotiation.
 Others escalate into full-blown litigation.
 Some of the most common issues we handle are as follows:

-• Breach of Contract: Contracts in the construction industry can be detailed and complex.
+• Breach of Contract:Contracts in the construction industry can be detailed and complex.
 They typically outline timelines, payment schedules, materials, responsibilities, and quality expectations.
-When either party fails to live up to these obligations, whether it’s due to delays, substandard work, or refusal to pay, the injured party may pursue legal action for breach.
-Under New York law, the statute of limitations for a breach of contract claim is six years from the date of the breach, making it essential to act in a timely manner.
+When either party fails to live up to these obligations—whether due to delays, substandard work, or refusal to pay—the injured party may pursue legal action for breach.
+Under New York law, the statute of limitations for a breach of contract claim is six years from the date of the breach, making timely action essential.

-• Construction Defects: Claims involving defective construction can involve everything from poor workmanship to violations of building codes.
+• Construction Defects:Claims involving defective construction can include poor workmanship or violations of building codes.
 These cases may relate to structural integrity, water intrusion, mold, or electrical hazards.
-New York recognizes both patent defects (obvious, visible issues) and latent defects (those that aren’t discovered until much later), and different rules apply depending on the defect type and when it was discovered.
+New York recognizes both patent defects (obvious, visible issues) and latent defects (those not discovered until later), and different rules apply depending on defect type and discovery timing.

-• Payment Disputes and Mechanic’s Liens: Unpaid contractors and subcontractors often turn to mechanic’s liens to secure payment.
+• Payment Disputes and Mechanic’s Liens:Unpaid contractors and subcontractors often turn to mechanic’s liens to secure payment.
 In New York, a contractor must file a lien within eight months of last providing labor or materials (or four months for single-family dwellings).
-However, the process is exacting, and one mistake can invalidate the lien.
-Conversely, property owners may need to contest improper or exaggerated liens to clear title.
+One mistake can invalidate the lien.
+Property owners may need to contest improper or exaggerated liens to clear title.
 We help both sides navigate the lien process effectively.

-• Delays and Scheduling Issues: Delays can be costly, leading to liquidated damages or financial losses.
-Sometimes delays are justified, such as those caused by weather or unforeseen site conditions, but in many cases, they stem from mismanagement or failure to perform.
-Whether you’re seeking to enforce penalties or defend against them, these cases often require expert analysis and thorough contract interpretation.
+• Delays and Scheduling Issues:Delays can be costly, leading to liquidated damages or financial losses.
+Some delays are justified, such as those caused by weather or unforeseen site conditions, but many stem from mismanagement or failure to perform.
+Whether enforcing penalties or defending against them, these cases require expert analysis and thorough contract interpretation.

-• Insurance and Bond Claims: Construction projects often involve surety bonds and various insurance policies.
+• Insurance and Bond Claims:Construction projects often involve surety bonds and various insurance policies.
 If a contractor abandons a project, underperforms, or goes bankrupt, surety claims may be necessary.
 Similarly, disputes can arise over coverage for property damage or personal injuries that occur on-site.
-Our attorneys have experience interpreting policy language and advocating for coverage where it’s owed.
+Our attorneys are experienced in interpreting policy language and advocating for coverage where it is owed.

-New York Construction Law: What to Know
+Essential New York Construction Laws You Should Know

 New York has specific statutes and legal doctrines that govern construction disputes.
 Knowing these laws is essential for anyone considering litigation.